 The ability of cancer cells to spread by invading surrounding tissues is blocked by blueberries.
 Blueberries induce cellular apoptosis, or programmed cell death.
 Overall, blueberries share many characteristics of curcumin when it comes to combating cancer.

 Much of the early research on blueberries focused on its ability to improve neuro-cognitive function.
 The little fruit contain compounds that can penetrate the blood-brain barrier.
 Not everything we consume can penetrate this barrier.
-Blueberries improve short-term memory, verbal memory, and enhances spatial relationship ability.
+The berries improve short-term memory, verbal memory, and enhances spatial relationship ability.

 Alzheimer’s disease is associated with abnormal proteins in the brain.
 Blueberries inhibit the production of these proteins.
 Animal studies suggest that blueberries can minimize the damage to the brain from strokes, too.